flutter/website/src/ui/layout/tutorial.md

 ---
-title: Create a layout
+title: Build a Flutter layout
-short-title: Tutorial
+short-title: Layout tutorial
 description: Learn how to build a layout in Flutter.
 diff2html: true
 ---